 - 9.2.2.9.
 In areas designated on Schedule 13 as General Employment, the following policies shall apply: - a.
-General Employment areas shall be predominantly industrial areas characterized by low scale buildings with a variety of lot sizes to provide flexibility for attracting and accommodating a wide range of industrial and associated employment uses.
-While areas designated as General Employment will continue to accommodate vehicles and trucks, development in such areas shall be designed with pedestrian amenity to serve the daily employee population and to facilitate access to public transit. - b.
-The following uses are permitted in areas designated as General Employment, in addition to those uses permitted through policy 9.2.1.9: - A full range of industrial uses including manufacturing, warehousing (but not a retail warehouse), processing, transportation, distribution, any of which may or may not include outdoor storage; - ii.
-Office and/or retail uses ancillary to and directly associated with any of the uses listed in policy 9.2.2.9.b.i. provided that: - A. the ancillary use is located on the same lot as the primary use; - B. the ancillary retail use is limited to no more than 10% of the total gross floor area of the primary use; - C. the ancillary office use is limited to no more than 40% of the total gross floor area of the primary use. - c.
-The operation of any use must not result in a nuisance or have an adverse effect on neighbouring uses by virtue of the emission or discharge of noise, vibration, particulate, odour or other irritants.
+General Employment areas are be predominantly industrial areas characterized by low scale buildings with a variety of lot sizes to provide flexibility for attracting and accommodating a wide range of industrial and associated employment uses.
+While areas designated as General Employment will continue to accommodate vehicles and trucks, development in these areas will be designed with pedestrian amenity to serve the daily employee population and to facilitate access to public transit. - b.
+The following uses are permitted in areas designated as General Employment, in addition to those uses permitted through policy 9.2.1.8: - A full range of industrial uses including manufacturing, warehousing (but not a retail warehouse), processing, transportation, distribution, any of which may or may not include outdoor storage;

-- d.
-Separation distance guidelines prepared by the Ministry of Environment, or alternative measures shall be applied to achieve compatibility between uses in the General Employment designation and uses in other land-use designations.

-- e.
-The following Building Types are permitted in General Employment areas, pursuant to policies in Section 9.2.3 of this Plan:

-- i.
-Employment/Industrial Buildings;

 - ii.
-Low-Rise Buildings; and,

-- iii.
+Office and/or retail uses accessory to and directly associated with any of the uses listed in policy 9.2.2.9.b.i. provided that: - A. the accessory use is located on the same lot as the primary use; - B. the accessory retail use is limited to no more than 10% of the total gross floor area of the primary use; - C. the accessory office use is limited to no more than 40% of the total gross floor area of the primary use. - c.
+The operation of any use must not result in a nuisance or have an adverse effect on neighbouring uses by virtue of the emission or discharge of noise, vibration, particulate, odour or other irritants. - d.
+Separation distance guidelines prepared by the Ministry of Environment or alternative measures shall be applied to achieve compatibility between uses in the General Employment designation and adjacent sensitive land uses. - e.
+No lot within General Employment designated areas shall be used for the sole purpose of outside storage.
+Where outside storage is proposed on a lot, a building must be provided in accordance with the provisions of the City's Zoning By-Law.
+Notwithstanding, outside storage shall not be permitted on a corner lot. - f.
+The following Building Types are permitted in General Employment areas, pursuant to policies in Section 9.2.3 of this Plan: - i.
+Employment/Industrial Buildings; - ii.
+Low-Rise Buildings; and, - iii.
 Mid-Rise Buildings;